When Should You Seek Marriage Counseling And Does It Actually Work?

 Who Does Marriage Counseling Help?

-Short answer: Marriage counseling can help anyone in a relationship.
+Short answer: Marital counseling can help anyone in a relationship.

-Children: Marriage counseling is paired with family counseling because it also helps another person's in the family, especially the couple's children.
-The marriage counselor may suggest family therapy either in place of or alongside couple's therapy for the greatest benefits to the entire family
+Children: Marital counseling is paired with family counseling because it also helps another person's in the family, especially the couple's children.
+The marital counselor may suggest family therapy either in place of or alongside couple's therapy for the greatest benefits to the entire family

 When Should You Seek Marriage Counseling?